 By Odongo Lango

-The author is an NRM party enthusiast from Oyam District
+The writer is an NRM party activist from Minakulu sub-county, in Oyam District